t-data-h/tdh-gcp/README.md

   Script for building a hosts file of GCP Instances.

-* gfw-ssh.sh:
+* gcp-fw-ingress.sh:

-  Handy script for easily adding ssh only access for remote networks.
+  Handy script for easily adding ingress fw rules.

+* ssh-hostkey-provision.sh:

+  Script for remotely configuring a cluster of hosts for passwordless login via a master host.

 ---